Healing for Humanity

 Feasting and friendship, dining and discussion, and changing the world…..

-Enjoy an impromptu performance from our resident artists or a staged show as part of our Festival
+Enjoy an impromptu performance from our resident artists or a staged show as part of our International Festival for the Arts and Social Change

 What is your star wish going to be?